 The term ‘structural glass’ is a wide-reaching product term used to describe a frameless glass assembly where the glass is taking an element of the structural load.
-This structural load the glass is designed to take will depend on the location and purpose of the glass element.
+The structural load that the glass is designed to take will depend on the location and purpose of the glass element.

 A structural glass floor for instance will be designed to withstand a walk on load across its surface whereas a frameless glass balustrade installation will be designed to withstand the required line loading in a perpendicular direction.

-Whatever the use or purpose of a structural glass element correct structural engineering, glass specification and fixing details are essential in ensuring the installation is safe and secure.
+Whatever the use or purpose of a frameless glazing element correct structural engineering, glass specification and fixing details are essential in ensuring the installation is safe and secure.

-Any company looking to undertake a structural glass installation should have a proven and self-evident history of completing high-quality structural glass projects before they are specified.
+Any company looking to undertake an architectural glass installation should have a proven and self-evident history of completing high-quality architectural glass projects before they are specified.

 What are the Advantages of Structural Glass?

-As you are not governed by any maximum sizes of framing systems, nor dictated by maximum glass weights for façade systems, you can create enormous installations of glass using structural glazing.
+As you are not governed by any maximum sizes of framing systems, nor dictated by maximum glass weights for façade systems, you can create enormous installations of glass using architectural glazing.

 Whether you are looking at creating a glass box structure or a frameless glass façade the largest piece of glass you can use will be governed by access to the site and the budget of your project.
 This allows architects and designers a much greater scope when it comes to designing striking and innovative building designs.

 Every installation of structural glass has to be designed individually.
-This is due to the precise and bespoke nature of every structural glass creation.
-It is for this reason that there are no ‘standard details’ available for structural glass constructions.
+This is due to the precise and bespoke nature of every frameless glass creation.
+It is for this reason that there are no ‘standard details’ available for architectural glass constructions.